mikethwolff/AI-HC-Pneumonia-Detection-From-Chest-X-Ray/README.md

 ## Dataset

 The dataset contains over 112,000 frontal-view chest X-ray images (1024*1024 resolution) from more than 30,000 unique patients.
-The Dataset is taken from Kaggle: [NIH Chest X-rays](https://www.kaggle.com/datasets/nih-chest-xrays/data)
+The Dataset is taken from Kaggle's NIH Chest X-rays.

 **Description of Training Dataset:**